 (4) Subject to subclause (2), the grant, or undertaking to grant, approval to the transfer of a licence or water entitlement or the refusal to do so is at the discretion of the Commission.

-(5) In exercising that discretion the Commission is to have regard to all matters that it considers relevant, including those set out in clause 7(2).
+(5) In exercising that discretion, the Commission is to have regard to all matters that it considers relevant, including those set out in clause 7(2).

 (6) Without limiting subclause (4), the Commission may refuse to approve the transfer of a water licence or a water entitlement, or to undertake to approve any such transfer, to a person who has committed an offence against this Act.

+[Clause 31 inserted by No. 49 of 2000 s.
+52.]

 32. Application for Commission’s approval

 (1) An application for approval of the transfer of a licence or a water entitlement or of an agreement referred to in clause 30 —